tloen/alpaca-lora/README.md

 **Try the pretrained model out on Colab [here](https://colab.research.google.com/drive/1eWAmesrW99p7e1nah5bipn0zikMb8XYC)!**

+_**Update 2023-03-19:** weights have been updated with cleaned data and prompts masked out in the loss.
+This should reduce the number of template artifacts in outputs._

 This repository contains code for reproducing the [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) results using [low-rank adaptation (LoRA)](https://arxiv.org/pdf/2106.09685.pdf).
 We provide an Instruct model of similar quality to `text-davinci-003` that can run [on a Raspberry Pi](https://twitter.com/miolini/status/1634982361757790209) (for research), and the code can be easily extended to the `13b`, `30b`, and `65b` models.